Converse's New Sneaker Drop Is Unlike Anything They've Released Before — EXCLUSIVE

-The Converse Run Star Y2K Is About To Change Everything You Know About Your Favorite Footwear Brand — EXCLUSIVE
+The Converse Run Star Y2K Is About To Change Everything You Know About Your Fave Footwear — EXCLUSIVE

 When brands introduce new styles into their offerings that totally defy the signature aesthetic they're known for it's a big deal.
 It signals a shift in the way they're approaching their product and typically serves as the catalyst for more unique styles to come.
 The new Converse Run Star Y2K just might be that catalyst for everyone's favorite American footwear brand that up until now was defined by flat soles, canvas uppers, and rubbery rounded toes.
 To say this collection is a radically new look for Converse would be an understatement but it's evolving the brand in all the right, nostalgia-inducing ways.